AdobeDocs/journey-optimizer.en/help/using/experience-decisioning/gs-experience-decisioning.md

 badge: label="Limited Availability"
 exl-id: 4c57dbf9-b2a4-42da-8aa3-5a1b3a475a32
 ---
-# Get started with Experience Decisioning {#get-started-experience-decisioning}
+# Get started with Decisioning {#get-started-experience-decisioning}

 >[!AVAILABILITY]
 >
->Experience Decisioning is currently only available for a set of organizations (Limited Availability).
+>Decisioning is currently only available for a set of organizations (Limited Availability).
 To gain access, contact your Adobe representative.
 >
 >For now, the feature is unavailable for customers who have purchased the Adobe **Healthcare Shield** and **Privacy and Security Shield** add-on offerings.

-## What is Experience Decisioning {#about}
+## What is Decisioning {#about}

-Experience Decisioning simplifies personalization by offering a centralized catalog of marketing offers known as 'decision items' and a sophisticated decision engine.
+Decisioning simplifies personalization by offering a centralized catalog of marketing offers known as 'decision items' and a sophisticated decision engine.
 This engine leverages rules and ranking criteria to select and present the most relevant decision items to each individual.

 These decision items are seamlessly integrated into a wide range of inbound surfaces through the [new code-based experience channel](https://experienceleague.adobe.com/en/docs/journey-optimizer/using/code-based-experience/get-started-code-based), now accessible within Journey Optimizer campaigns.
-Experience Decisioning decision policies are available for use in code-based experience campaigns only.
+Decisioning decision policies are available for use in code-based experience campaigns only.

-## Experience Decisioning key steps {#steps}
+## Decisioning key steps {#steps}

-The main steps to work with Experience Decisioning are as follows:
+The main steps to work with Decisioning are as follows:

 1. **Assign proper permissions**.
-Experience Decisioning is only available to users with access to a Experience Decisioning related **[!UICONTROL role]** such as Decision managers.
-If you cannot access Experience Decisioning, your permissions must be extended.
+Decisioning is only available to users with access to a Decisioning related **[!UICONTROL role]** such as Decision managers.
+If you cannot access Decisioning, your permissions must be extended.

     +++Learn how to assign the Decision managers role